| Since 1947 John E.

 sure everyone did what I wanted them to do, and if they couldn't

 do it then I let them know about it in no uncertain terms."
-The above illustrates one of the most important strategies to employ

 in the interview of a potential new employee - do not feed back